pedrodiazl/Twitter-.csv-Cleaner/README.md

 Importing to Google Sheets:
 Create a blank sheet.
 Go to File > Import > Upload > Select file
 Then select the desired Import location; under Separator type select Custom: and type in ";" (no quotes); and select "No" for Convert text to numbers, dates, and formulas.
+For "samplecsv-clean.csv": https://docs.google.com/spreadsheets/d/1MZNPQLC61FdNwLTEZQ-ekiZ71m5ilQGt0n5O0-fM_Gw/edit?usp=sharing

 Please address comments and questions to pedro.diazlammertyn@kuleuven.be.